Detroit avoids cash crunch as judge halts lawsuit

 "We continue to be focused on working with the mayor and CFO Jack Martin to help stabilize the city's finances and ensure citizens are receiving the services they deserve and expect," Dillon said in a statement.
 "Continued delays in moving this process forward only promise to make eventual solutions more difficult."

+Without that longer-term bond sale, Michigan was poised to divert $82.5 million in state revenue-sharing Detroit was to receive between this month and December in order to pay off an $80 million temporary debt issue for the city that was privately placed in March.

+As a result, the Bing administration had raised the possibility the city could run out of cash by Friday and miss its pension bond payment.

-Uncertainty over the payment on the pension debt led Fitch Ratings on Tuesday to cut Detroit's credit ratings into the C category, signifying a greater chance of default.
-Standard and Poor's Ratings Services said on Wednesday that its B rating on Detroit remains unchanged as it expects the city to make the debt service payment in the wake of the lawsuit's dismissal.
+Uncertainty over the payment led Fitch Ratings on Tuesday to cut Detroit's credit ratings into the C category, signifying a greater chance of default.
+No rating actions were announced by Moody's Investors Service or Standard and Poor's Ratings Services.

-It added it will continue to monitor the situation and take rating action as necessary should there be a change.

 Bing said a financial advisory board created as part of the agreement with the state will meet on Friday even though the city council has not yet acted on its two appointments to the nine-member board because of the lawsuit.